Calendar date: Advantages for ordering in sequence

 The YYYY-MM-DD layout is the only common format that can provide this.
 Sorting other date representations involves some parsing of the date strings.
 This also works when a time in 24-hour format is included after the date, as long as all times are understood to be in the same time zone.

 ISO 8601 is used widely where concise, human-readable yet easily computable and unambiguous dates are required, although many applications store dates internally as UNIX time and only convert to ISO 8601 for display.
-It is worth noting that all modern computer Operating Systems retain date information of files outside of their titles, allowing the user to choose which format they prefer and have them sorted thus, irrespective of the files' names.
+All modern computer Operating Systems retain date information of files outside of their titles, allowing the user to choose which format they prefer and have them sorted thus, irrespective of the files' names.

 Specialized usage

 Day and year only

-The U.S. military sometimes uses a system, which they call "Julian date format" that indicates the year and the actual day out of the 365 days of the year (and thus a designation of the month would not be needed).
+The U.S. military sometimes uses a system, known to them as the "Julian date format", which indicates the year and the actual day out of the 365 days of the year (and thus a designation of the month would not be needed).
 For example, "11 December 1999" can be written in some contexts as "1999345" or "99345", for the 345th day of 1999.
 This system is most often used in US military logistics since it simplifies the process of calculating estimated shipping and arrival dates.
 For example: say a tank engine takes an estimated 35 days to ship by sea from the US to South Korea.
 If the engine is sent on 06104 (Friday, 14 April 2006), it should arrive on 06139 (Friday, 19 May).
-Note that outside of the US military and some US government agencies, including the Internal Revenue Service, this format is usually referred to as "ordinal date", rather than "Julian date".
+Outside of the US military and some US government agencies, including the Internal Revenue Service, this format is usually referred to as "ordinal date", rather than "Julian date".

 Such ordinal date formats are also used by many computer programs (especially those for mainframe systems).
 Using a three-digit Julian day number saves one byte of computer storage over a two-digit month plus two-digit day, for example, "January 17" is 017 in Julian versus 0117 in month-day format.
 OS/390 or its successor, z/OS, display dates in yy.ddd format for most operations.

 UNIX time stores time as a number in seconds since the beginning of the UNIX Epoch (1970-01-01).

 Another "ordinal" date system ("ordinal" in the sense of advancing in value by one as the date advances by one day) is in common use in astronomical calculations and referencing and uses the same name as this "logistics" system.
 The continuity of representation of period regardless of the time of year being considered is highly useful to both groups of specialists.
 The astronomers describe their system as also being a "Julian date" system.